ryane/kfilt/README.md

 Find all resources named "nginx-ingress-controller" regardless of kind.

 ```
-kubectl get all -A -oyaml | ./kfilt -i name=nginx-ingress-controller
+kubectl get all -A -oyaml | kfilt -i name=nginx-ingress-controller
 ```

 ## Installation